the-workgroup/wikijs/actions/learner-laptops.md

 - Documentation and clear communication
 - A foreign human language, or work on improving the learner's English
 - Logical languages (e.g. Markdown, Mermaid charts, etc.)
+- Photo editing and vector design (using PhotoGIMP and Inkscape, which are very performant on old laptops running Ubuntu)
 - Books (e.g. Rich Dad Poor Dad)

 The area of curriculum has infinite possibilities but it is important to focus on the learner(s) and what can be more impactful for them, in their current environment.